 6.01 (a) The parties agree that all Employees shall be entitled to a respectful workplace free of discrimination, sexual harassment, and workplace harassment.
-As of the date of the ratification of this Agreement, the University has policies on these topics, including: Discrimination and
+As of the date of the ratification of this Agreement, the University has policies on these topics, including: the Discrimination and Harassment Policy; Violence in the Workplace Policy; and Sexual Violence Policy ("the

-Harassment Prevention and Response Policy; Violence in the Workplace Policy; and Sexual Violence Policy ("the Policies").
+Policies").